Solectria Sunrise vs. Sunrise EV2 Comparison

 Body:

-- The original Sunrise body was a carbon fiber / E-glass composite that weighed just 200 lbs.
-It was produced by a very complex molding process intended for mass production.
+- The original Sunrise body was a carbon fiber / E-glass composite that weighed just 250 lbs.
+It was produced in one piece by a very complex mold intended for mass production.
 Many aspects were optimized for light weight at the expense of practicality; for example plastic windows, ill-fitting doors, poor ventilation, non-replaceable bumpers, etc.

 - The EV2 body has been simplified to allow production in lower volumes with simpler molds.
 Among the many improvements:

-- improved doors, with better weatherstripping, rolldown windows etc.
+- Real doors, with better weatherstripping, roll-down windows etc.

 Battery Box:

-- The EV2 box is slightly larger; 120"L x 15"W x 12"H. This allows a much larger range of standard batteries.
-It extends to the front bumper.
-The batteries are in a tray that slides out with the front bumper, for fast easy servicing and maintenance.
+- The EV2 box is larger; 120"L x 15"W x 12"H. This allows a much larger range of standard batteries.
+It extends from the front bumper to just ahead of the rear differential.
+The batteries are in a tray that slides out the front, for fast easy servicing and maintenance.
 Multiple trays can be used; one for range, one for speed, or even a hybrid tray that's half batteries and half ICE generator.

 Brakes:

-- The original had manual Geo Metro front disks, and Dodge Neon rear drum brakes.
+- The original Sunrise had manual Geo Metro front disks, and Dodge Neon rear drum brakes.
+The mismatched front/rear setup provided mediocre braking.
 The AC drive system provided regenerative braking.

 Motor:

-- Solectria used an expensive custom air cooled AC induction motor, rated at 50 KW.
+- Solectria used an expensive custom air cooled AC induction motor and controller, rated at 50 KW.
 Though highly efficient, acceleration was weak and there were overheating problems.

-- Though any motor can be used in the EV2, we're using a conventional Netgain WarP 9" series DC motor in the prototype.
-Though this reduces efficiency 10%, price is drastically lower and this type of motor provides extremely high levels of peak power.
+- The Sunrise EV2 has a universal motor mounting plate that accepts virtually any motor.
+The prototype uses a Netgain WarP 9" series DC motor.
+Though this reduces efficiency 10%, the price is drastically lower and it provides several times more peak horsepower.
 The motor is mounted behind the rear wheels and directly coupled to the differential with a standard spider coupler with virtually no machining.

 Transaxle:

-- The original Geo Metro transaxle drove the front wheels.
+- The original Sunrise used a Geo Metro transaxle to drive the front wheels.
 It was locked in 2nd gear, as the AC motor had a 13,000 RPM limit and was electrically reversed.
 Though light, it was not very strong.
-As the batteries were in the rear, you had the odd situation of a front wheel drive car that is tail-heavy -- not good for handling.
+As the batteries were in the rear, you had the odd situation of a front wheel drive car that was tail-heavy -- not good for handling.

 Suspension:

 - The original used 1994 Geo Metro front, and 1994 Dodge Neon rear suspension components.
-Though light, it was inadequate for the car's 2979 lbs GVWR; handling and braking were mediocre.
+Though light, they were inadequate for the car's 2979 lbs GVWR; handling and braking were mediocre.

-- The EV2 uses 1989-1997 Ford Thunderbird or Mercury Cougar front and rear suspension components.
+- The EV2 uses 1989-1997 Ford Thunderbird, Mercury Cougar, or Lincoln Mark 8 front and rear suspension components.
 These cars are "super coupes" with the excellent handling of luxury sports cars.
-Their 4800+ lbs GVWR safely carries considerably more weight.
+Their 4800+ lbs GVWR can safely carry considerably more weight.
 They have the power disk brakes and power steering expected in a modern car.
 Everything attaches to easily removed bolt-in front and rear subframes.
 Air bags and adjustable shock absorbers are used to accomodate the large range of vehicle and battery pack weights possible.

 Wheels and Tires:

-- Original: 13" Geo Metro front and Dodge Neon rear, with different bolt circles made matching front/rear rims difficult.
+- Original: 13" Geo Metro front and Dodge Neon rear.
+These are small tires considering the weight of the vehicle.
+The front/rear bolt circles were different, which made spare tires and matching rims difficult.